Alice in Wonderland syndrome, also known as Todd syndrome, is a rare condition affecting the sensory inputs in the brain.

 History and etymology

-Elsberg syndrome is an established but rarely recognized cause of cauda equina syndrome and lower thoracic myelitis, presumed to be associated with an infectious etiology.
+Elsberg syndrome is an established but rarely recognised cause of cauda equina syndrome and lower thoracic myelitis, presumed to be associated with an infectious aetiology.

 Elsberg syndrome is likely responsible for 10% of combined cauda equina syndrome and myelitis 1.

-Omodysplasia is an extremely rare short-limb skeletal dysplasia characterized by 1:
+Omodysplasia is an extremely rare short-limb skeletal dysplasia characterised by 1:

 depressed nasal bridge